Zemke/waai/README.md

 ### Released

-Released and than having their own mind (animals).
+Released and then having their own mind (animals).

 ![Weapon](weapons/159.bmp)
 ![Weapon](weapons/177.bmp)